 Main Lazaretto building from the SW.
 Photo by Randy Cotton

-The historic practice of isolating the diseased dates back to biblical times.
+The historic practice of isolating the diseased dates back to ancient times.
 In the 7th century, Emperor Justinian required all new arrivals from plague-infested regions be temporary isolated.
 About the same time, Chinese authorities adopted a similar policy for sailors and foreign travelers.
 Venetians established the first institutionalized system of isolation during the Black Death, detaining ships for 40 days (thus introducing the word quarantine from the Italian quaranta giorni, "forty days" ).
 In 1403, the world's first maritime quarantine station, or lazaretto, named for Saint Lazarus, was built on an island approaching Venice.

 Colonial American quarantine law began in 1663, when New York restricted entrance to the city attempting to curb an outbreak of smallpox.
 In the 1730s, officials built a quarantine station on Bedloe's Island in New York Harbor.
 The Philadelphia Lazaretto was built in response to the devastating yellow fever epidemics of the 1790s.
 These outbreaks were so severe, they temporarily drove the national government out of Philadelphia, then the nation's capital.
 The 10-acre Lazaretto, built with a hospital, offices and residences on the banks of the Delaware River in Tinicum Township, processed ships, cargo and passengers sailing for the port of Philadelphia for nearly a century.